Top Tips for Early Years

 Think about the families you work with.
 If there are language or cultural barriers to working with families, speak to the local oral health team about support they can provide.
 There are leaflets and forms available in different languages.
 Some parents may have concerns about toothpaste ingredients containing animal derivatives.
 Identifying these concerns and working with the local oral health team can help with improving participation rates.

-Children with Special Educational Needs and/or Disability (SEND)
+Children with Special Educational Needs and/or Disabilities (SEND)

 Children with SEND often require additional support to participate in toothbrushing and the needs of each child will vary.
 It is important to involve parents and work with your Special Educational Needs and/or Disability Co-ordinator (SENDCo) to understand the specific needs and preferences of each child.
 Below are some oral health resources that can be used, and adapted accordingly, to support children and their parents/carers.